BashGui/easybashgui/docs/install.md

 4. inside the new extracted dir `EasyBashGui` do `make install` as root!

-But beware that if you assumed system wide install, the target system of your new script will already have isntalled the EBG package/programs, check paths in next section.
+But beware that if you assumed system wide install, the target system of your new script will already have installed the EBG package/programs, check paths in next section.

 ### Install paths